 Chicago Beautiful Sleep is another way we, at Chicago Beautiful Smiles, are caring for the complete health of our patients.
 We are excited to formally introduce this aspect of our practice to our patients, families, friends and all those who are experiencing symptoms of Obstructive Sleep Apnea and Snoring.

 In addition to the obvious symptoms of feeling tired upon waking or while engaging in everyday activities, there are also a number of serious health issues that can result from Obstructive Sleep Apnea and Snoring.
-We at Chicago Beautiful Smiles/Chicago Beautiful Sleep can screen for, and treat Obstructive Sleep Apnea (“OSA”) and snoring with custom made oral sleep appliances.
+We at Chicago Beautiful Smiles/Chicago Beautiful Sleep can screen for and treat Obstructive Sleep Apnea (“OSA”) and snoring with custom made oral sleep appliances.
 There is an alternative to the “C-Pap” machine.
 We invite you to click here to learn more.

-Snoring and Sleep Apnea
+The Difference Between Snoring and Sleep Apnea

-Snoring Is Not Necessarily Sleep Apnea
+Snoring Isn’t Always Sleep Apnea

 Want to learn more?
 Click here to read more about blog on sleep apnea and snoring!